 Neem is extensively used in Ayurvedic medicines and remedies since thousands of years.
 Its root bark, stem bark, gum, flower, leaves, seeds and seed oil are used for various medicinal purposes.
+In English, it is called as Margosa tree or Neem tree.

 Its botanical name is Azadirachta indica, Meliaceae family.